mjlee2121/DS-Interview-questions/README.md

 <details>
   <summary>Answer</summary>
   In classification and regression models, we are given a data set(D) which contains data points(Xi) and class labels(Yi).
 Where, Yi’s belong to {0,1} or {0,1,2,…,n) for Classification models and Yi’s belong to real values for regression models.
+  When it comes to clustering, we’re provided with a data set that contains only data points(Xi).
+Here we’re not provided with the class labels(Yi).

 </details>